 A: Apple Pay uses a graphical representation, not an exact replica of your Magnolia FCU card.
 Magnolia FCU has color-coded the graphics as follows:

-- Green = consumer & business credit card
+- Green, Blue & Gray = consumer credit card

 Q: How do I change my default card to my Magnolia FCU card?